Stochastic estimates for the thin-film equation with thermal noise: Set up and main result Set up and main result

 The first part of the population condition~\eqref{pop1} follows from equating the powers of $\lambda$ of the above expression and \eqref{ansatz} multiplied by $\lambda$.

 For the second part of~\eqref{pop1}, we impose that $\Pi_{x\beta}$ is a multilinear map of the noise of rank at least $1$, unless $\beta$ is purely polynomial.
 Let $u_\lambda$ denote the solution obtained by choosing the noise $\lambda \xi$ for some $\lambda>0$.
 Clearly, this is the same as considering the solution obtained by choosing the nonlinearity $b_\lambda = \lambda b$.
 Using the power series expansion of the solution, we have

-From the above expression, clearly $\sum_{\ell}\beta(\ell)>0$ for all $\beta$ not purely polynomial since, otherwise, the associated $\Pi_{x\beta}$ is not multilinear with rank at least $1$.
+From the above expression, clearly $\sum_{\ell}\beta_b(\ell)>0$ for all $\beta$ not purely polynomial since, otherwise, the associated $\Pi_{x\beta}$ is not multilinear with rank at least $1$. /\!\!/

 Analogous, we will restrict $c\in\R[[\a_k,\b_\ell]]$ a priori by the following population condition